Keyfactor/hashicorp-vault-orchestrator/README.md

 The Hashicorp Vault Orchestrator extension allows you store certificates in Hashicorp Vault KeyValue secrets engine.

-#### Integration status: Prototype - Demonstration quality.
-Not for use in customer environments.
+#### Integration status: Pilot - Ready for use in test environments.
+Not for use in production.

 ## About the Keyfactor Universal Orchestrator Capability